 The Bayside Bed and Breakfast is a Historic home built in 1897, located on Rucker Avenue in Everett Washington.

-This home sits on 4 city lots, purchased from the Rucker brothers, Whyatt and Bethel in 1893 and 1895.
-The Bayside Bed and Breakfast was put on the historic registry and won the Monte Cristo award.
-The bed and breakfast is a 4,400 square foot home,is stepped up from the street behind a retaining wall, on a large corner lot, which really makes a statement.
-You can sit in the front and enjoy the water, mountian and island views and the sunset in the evening.
+The Innkeeper will be delighted to suggest a local restaurant, shopping, entertainment, wine tasting, tours, hiking trails, ferry schedules etc. The Bayside Bed and Breakfast was put on the historic registry and won the Monte Cristo award.
+The bed and breakfast is a 4,400 square foot home and offers four rooms for you to choose from.
+Stepped up from the street behind a retaining wall on a large corner lot, really makes a statement.
+You can sit in the front and enjoy the water, mountain and island views as well as and the sunset in the evening.

-The Bayside Bed and Breakfast is a venue for most any gathering, weddings, parties, showers, business meetings, luncheons, wine dinners and more.
-The Bayside Bed and Breakfast is located in the historical bayside neighborhood, close to downtown, the comsast arena, fine resturants, shops, muesum, a marina, theatre, navy base, whale watching, parks, golfing and walking trails just to mention a few attractions that Everett has to offer.
+The Bayside Bed and Breakfast is a venue for most any gathering, ~weddings, parties, showers, business meetings, luncheons, wine dinners and more.
+The Bayside Bed and Breakfast is located in the historical bayside neighborhood, which is close to downtown, the Comcast arena, fine restaurants, shops, a museum, a marina, theatre, Naval Station Everett, whale watching, parks, golfing and walking trails.
+These are just a few attractions that Everett has to offer.

-Built over 115 years ago, the Albert D. Austin House is now being called home by its ninth owner, Carol Miller.
-Purchased in 2010, Carol has spent the last year fulfilling her dream of owning a Bed & Breakfast.
-Retaining most of the houses original features of the solid wood doors, glass & brass hardware, decorative moldings, high ceilings with exposed beams, double-hung windows with the original counterweights.
-The house still has the original windows with the lovely decorative lead designs.
-Remaining is the old growth wood floors with tiger oak on the first floor and fir on the second.
-Also, the house includes the original intercom system with brass tubing on each floor.
+The Albert D. Austin house was built in 1897.
+This home sits on four city lots that were purchased from the Rucker brothers, in 1893 and 1895.
+The house retains most of its original features, including solid wood doors, glass & brass hardware, decorative moldings, high ceilings with exposed beams, and double-hung windows with the original counterweights.
+The house still has the original windows with their lovely decorative lead designs.
+The old growth wood floors with quarter sewn tiger oak on the first floor and fir on the second floor are also original.
+In addition, the house includes the original intercom system with brass tubing on each floor.
 Still in use are the original bathroom fixtures in several of the bathrooms and the original water-fed radiators.
-The basic style of an American Four Square with Colonia Revival detail.
+The house is a basic style of an American Four-Square with Colonial Revival details.
 There is a classic portico topped with a balustrade balcony and a central frontispiece with a gable dormer in the center of the hip roof.
 To the side, there is a sunroom topped with a balcony.